Candy-Arts/Candy-Arts/Readme.md

 ![Candy Arts Logo](Logo.png)

 Welcome to Candy Arts, the creator of the powerful Candy Dialogue Engine!
 This readme will be updated with news about our assets.
-Please watch it to stay updated.
+Please watch the repository to stay updated.

 **Official links for your convenience:**